odewahn/git2go-test/README.md

 # Background

-This repo shows how to use [git2go](https://github.com/libgit2/git2go) with [libgit2](https://libgit2.github.com/) to create a simple app that will clone a private repo using the https protocol.
-It's OSX specific (for now), but the end has a start at how to xgo to cross-compile for other platforms.
+This repo shows how to use [git2go](https://github.com/libgit2/git2go) with the c-based [libgit2](https://libgit2.github.com/) package to create a simple app that will clone a private repo using the https protocol.

+It's OSX specific (for now), but the end has a start at how to [xgo](https://github.com/karalabe/xgo) to cross-compile for other platforms.

 Here's some useful links to review: